Passenger In Car Accident Rights: What You Need To Know

 If I am a passenger in a car accident, can I be a witness?

 Yes.
-If are a passenger in a car accident you have personal knowledge of the events surrounding the accident, then you could be called as a witness by any of the people involved in the crash who, ultimately, become parties in a lawsuit.
+If are a passenger in a car accident you have personal knowledge of the events surrounding the crash, then you could be called as a witness by any of the people involved in the crash who, ultimately, become parties in a lawsuit.

 However, if a passenger in a car accident suffered injuries that may affect his or her perception of events, such as being rendered unconscious and otherwise having impaired perception, then the their relevance and qualifications to be a witness may need to be evaluated accordingly.